Managing Your Fears and AnxietiesAuthor: Youth4Him Ministries

 Let me explain the process of how I found those answers.

 I first went to my local bookstore to find those books that dealt with fear and anxiety.
 I looked for those books that reviewed the techniques in how to manage certain fears and anxieties.
 As I read these books, I wrote down some notes on those techniques that I found most useful in managing my fears.
 I noticed that each book said something different and there wasn’t always a complete review of all the techniques to manage fear and anxiety.
 As a result, I started a notebook and every time I found a technique that was useful in managing my fears, I would write it down in my small notebook.

 Secondly, I talked to various professionals in the psychology and religious fields and they provided me with additional information.
 Again, I would write down in my notebook the information that the professionals gave me that I felt was most useful in managing my fears.
-Some of the techniques that I was told to use was learning how to use positive self talk, using thought stopping techniques, and breaking a overwhelming problem into its smallest parts.
+Some of the techniques that I was told to use was learning how to use positive self-talk, using thought-stopping techniques, and breaking an overwhelming problem into its smallest parts.

 I performed each of these tasks one at a time which prevented me from getting overwhelmed

 I made it a point that every time I would experience a fearful or anxiety-related situation, I would use the information in my notebook to help me.
 After the anxiety would go away I figure out what techniques worked and which ones didn’t work.
 In every anxiety-related situation I experienced, I began to learn what worked, what didn’t work, and what I needed to improve on in managing my fears and anxieties

 At the same time, I would continue to talk to various professionals to learn and to become better at managing the many types of fears and anxieties.
 I would review what I have learned with these professionals and they would provide me with additional information so that I would be better able to deal with my fears in the future.
 I did this research for around fourteen years and during this time, I gained a lot of valuable information on how to manage fear and anxiety.